suntorytime/phase-2-part-B/part-2/README.md

-# Part 2:  AJAX
+# AJAX

 ## Summary
-In Part 2 we'll take a functioning Sinatra application and enhance the user experience by adding some AJAX calls.
+In this part we'll take a functioning Sinatra application and enhance the user experience by adding some AJAX calls.

 ### User Stories
 **Current Site**.
 The application is a simple site where users can write posts.
 If a user wanted to write a post, here's the process.